adamjamesreid/mfed/README.md

 * MA_plot.pdf - plot of average abundance versus fold change for each fragment

+* results_all.tsv - Details of significant fragments, enriched in both fusion and dam-only, with fold changes and FDRs

-* results_annotated.tsv - Details of significant fragments, with fold changes and FDRs, with nearest gene features
+* results_annotated.tsv - Details of significant fragments, enriched in fusion versus dam-only, with fold changes and FDRs and nearest gene features

-* results.txt - Details of significant fragments, with fold changes and FDRs
+* results.tsv - Details of significant fragments, enriched in fusion versus dam-only, with fold changes and FDRs

 * sample_heatmap_plot.pdf - heatmap comparing samples

 * sample_pca_plot.pdf - PCA plot comparing samples

-* significant_fragments.bed - Fragments which pass the thresholds for significant enrichment

 * volcano_plot.pdf - volcano plot of fold changes against p values